b3-exmo/b3-exmo.github.io/docs/Tithing/Charitable Giving.md

 Not sure if the $906 million is counted in that sum.
 But it does sound like $200 million is included, and is an outlier, so I might adjust that math to get a better average: `(($2,500,000,000 - $200,000,000) ÷ (35 - 1)) = $67,647,059`

 That means we're averaging $67.6 million per year over 35 years.
-As I'd [[Tithing#Charitable efforts|observed in another page]], 67.6 million is not as small number.
+Let's be real&mdash; 67.6 million is not as small number.
 That is worth acknowledging.
 It's a comically small number, however, when compared to the $46.2 billion as mentioned above.

 `(67,647,059 ÷ 46,200,000,000) = 0.001464`, or 0.15% of *the subset* of Ensign Peak's US stockholdings.
 That is just over *a tenth of 1%* that they'll proudly tout as being the charitable endeavors from the official church™ restored by Jesus Christ himself.